golemfactory/tutorialapp/tutorial.md

             subtask_ids: List[str],
     ) -> List[str]:
         task_manager = TaskManager(work_dir)
+        # the PoW app simply aborts the subtasks in this case
         for subtask_id in subtask_ids:
             task_manager.update_subtask_status(subtask_id, SubtaskStatus.ABORTED)
         return subtask_ids
     ```

 7. `has_pending_subtasks`

+    Returns a boolean indicating whether there are any more pending subtasks waiting for computation at given moment.

     ```python
     async def has_pending_subtasks(